 The funding policy requires unfunded liabilities to be amortized utilizing the level dollar amortization method over a closed period not to exceed 20 years.
 A tier approach is required for new actuarial gains and losses created from each actuarial valuation.
 The amortization period of each tier may be shortened or extended from valuation to valuation to manage volatility but the specific tier must be completely amortized within 20 years of its original creation.
-Pursuant to the funding policy, the amortization schedule of each gain/loss tier (2013 and 2015) was adjusted with the 2015 valuation to maintain stability in the contribution rates as compared to the 2013 valuation.
-Annual contribution rates continue to include an administrative charge assumption of 0.14% of payroll.
+Pursuant to the funding policy, the amortization schedule of each gain/loss tier was adjusted with the 2016 valuation.
+Amortization periods are shown on pages H-23 and H-24.
+Annual contribution rates include an administrative charge assumption of 0.17% of payroll.